 Conclusion

-By doing so, you’ll get the benefit of formatting consistency by using styles and save yourself a good amount of work if you need to remove those styles as you prepare to submit your typescript.
+By following this process, you’ll get the benefit of formatting consistency by using styles.
+You’ll also save yourself a good amount of work if you need to remove those styles as you prepare to submit your typescript.
 Happy editing!

 Tired of fighting with Word?
 Want to be done with frustrated hours fussing over how to get the formatting you need?